pearlwalker/20-Questions/README.md

 Repository for IGME201 Homework assignment "20 Questions".

 ## Description:
-Inspired by 20 Questions, this geographical guessing game might just teach you a thing or two about the many countries of this world.
+**Tech used:** C#, Visual Studio, Google Sheets, Google Docs Inspired by 20 Questions, this geographical guessing game might just teach you a thing or two about the many countries of this world.

-**How to play:**
+## How to play:

-The player picks a country, the program tries to guess the country by asking a series of yes-no questions about it.
+**You** (*the player*) choose a country. **The Guesser** (*the program*) tries to guess your country by asking a series of yes-no questions.

-If the program guesses the right country, the player loses.
-If the program guesses the wrong country, the player wins.
+  - If the program guesses the right country, the player loses.
+  - If the program guesses the wrong country, the player wins.

 When the program loses, it learns by asking the player about their country.
-You can't win the same way twice, so think carefully!
+You can't win the same way twice, so *think carefully*!

 Collaborators:
   - Jayson Packer